sorentwo/soren-website/_posts/2015-08-10-efficient-redis-caching-through-hashing.md

 Fields within a hash can't have individual expiration, only the hash key itself.
 Bundling related fields together allows the entire hash to be treated as a single unit, eventually falling out of memory entirely when it is no longer needed.
-This means that it is preferable to use Redis as an [LRU](lru) cache.
+This means that it is preferable to use Redis as an [LRU][lru] cache.
 We're [already doing that though][optimizing], right?

 Bundling serialized data for associated models is just one way to utilize the